 Amanda believes in the power of authentic experiences with the arts to heighten awareness, cultivate understanding and invigorate both children and adults alike through discovery-based learning.
-She has been a Teaching Artist with the ArtSmart program of TPAC Education since 2000, and enjoys the privilege of working with a team of talented colleagues to develop and facilitate seminars for Teacher and Teaching Artist professional development.
-She is a Disney Musicals in the Schools teaching artist and also the author of multiple HOT Guidebooks
+She has been a Teaching Artist with TPAC’s education program since 2000, and enjoys the privilege of working with a team of talented colleagues to develop and facilitate seminars for Teacher and Teaching Artist professional development.
+She is a Disney Musicals in the Schools teaching artist and also the author of multiple Season for Young People Guidebooks

 Andrea is a Middle Tennessee Native originally from Brentwood.
 She earned her BFA in performing arts with an emphasis in dance from Western Kentucky University.